 Planning Your Visit

 The bar is located at 1886 Rue Centre in Pointe-Saint-Charles, accessible by Metro to the Lionel-Groulx station and a short walk south along Rue Centre, or via the cycling infrastructure that runs along the canal.
-The neighbourhood is leading experienced on foot once you arrive: the blocks around Rue Centre reward a slow approach, with the bar's address making more sense once you have the street's character in context.
+The neighbourhood is best explored on foot once you arrive, with the blocks around Rue Centre rewarding a slow approach.

-Because specific hours, booking policies, and pricing are not confirmed in EP Club's current venue record, the practical approach is to verify current operational details directly with the bar before visiting.
+Because specific hours and booking policies are not confirmed, the practical approach is to verify current operational details directly with the bar before visiting.
 For a bar at this ranking tier, walk-ins are often possible on weeknights, but weekend timing is worth checking in advance.
 The ranking at #271 in the global Top 500 for 2025 implies a level of demand that makes spontaneous visits to a potentially small-format space less reliable than a brief call or message ahead.

 A Credentials Check